kubernetes/kubernetes/docs/kubectl.md

 ```

 #### stop
-Gracefully shut down a resource.
+Gracefully shut down a resource by id or filename.

 Attempts to shut down and delete a resource that supports graceful termination.
 If the resource is resizable it will be resized to 0 before deletion.